ergelber/hms-test/README.md

  ### Backend improvements

  The server code should never store data.
 As such it is not a truly RESTful application.
 It should be hooked up with the database and contain some security layers and permission.
 In other words the participant object would need additional properties.
-Likewise, the PUT AP
-I uses an index to modify the correct participant, it would be better to use a primary key or some other unique value instead.
+Likewise, the PUT API uses an index to modify the correct participant, it would be better to use a primary key or some other unique value instead.